Netest-jpg/XGBT/docs/README.md

 - Add tests for new config keys, metrics, threshold policies, and serving behavior.
 - Generated directories (`models/`, `plots/`, `.pytest_cache/`, `__pycache__/`) are not source code.
 - The package should stay general-purpose.
 If a change only applies to one dataset, prefer a config option or validation rule over hard-coding it.
+- Claude Sonnet 4.6 & GPT 5.5 high has assisted in building this project